nanovis/SynopFrame/README.md

 # Hardware

-The software has been tested on Windows and Max; however, because of a high-end MacBook Pro cannot maintain an interactive frame rate, we do not recommend using SynopFrame on MacBooks.
+The software has been tested on Windows and Max; however, because a high-end MacBook Pro cannot maintain an interactive frame rate, we do not recommend using SynopFrame on MacBooks.

 # Installation